Ankr-network/ankr-docs/docs/Earn/liquid-staking/ftm/ftm-liquid-staking-introduction.md

 Fantom Liquid Staking from Ankr Earn offers **instant liquidity** for your staked **FTM**, enabling you to connect your new aFTMb tokens with DeFi platforms and earn several more layers of rewards.

-Fantom Liquid Staking enables you to earn **alpha** (The _return on investment that goes far beyond normal increases in the crypto market index_).
+Fantom Liquid Staking enables you to earn **alpha** (the _return on investment that goes far beyond normal increases in the crypto market index_).

 Ankr Earn can connect you to the best ways to earn more crypto by staking, arbitrage trading, liquidity mining, yield farming, and much more.